danieled3/Cassava_Leaf_Desease_Classification/README.md

 ## Overview <a name="overview" />
-This project aims to classify real images of leaves of Cassava into four disease categories or a fifth category indicating a healthy leaf.
+This project aims to classify authentic images of leaves of Cassava into four disease categories or a fifth category indicating a healthy leaf.
 I used data augmentation on a part of data of Kaggle Project [*Cassava Leaf Disease Classification*](https://www.kaggle.com/c/cassava-leaf-disease-classification) to train
 * a classical convolutional model with 2 convolutional layers
-* a model build from Resnet model with transfer learning
+* a model built from Resnet model with transfer learning

 and I analyzed performances in terms of accuracy and training/validation loss functions.